BA (Hons), MA, PhD

-- Director of Studies, Natural Sciences: Biological (Parts II, shared and III)
+- Director of Studies in Natural Sciences Biological (Parts II & III)

 Telephone: +44 (0) 1223 333964

-Cath discovered her interest in cell biology at the Institut Pasteur in Paris, during postdoctoral studies of myogenic cell fate control.
-She returned to the UK with a Wellcome Trust Advanced Training Fellowship, to acquire expertise in live cell imaging of human cells with the Pines group at the Gurdon Institute in Cambridge.
-She subsequently set up her own research programme to study ubiquitin-mediated events in mitotic exit, with the support of a Career Development Award from the MRC.
-In 2008 she became a research group leader in the Department of Genetics and in 2015 has taken up a lectureship in the Department of Pharmacology.
+Dr Catherine Lindon studied Biochemistry at the University of Oxford before moving to the ICRF in London for her PhD, then the Pasteur Institute in Paris for postdoctoral studies.
+She returned to the UK with a Wellcome Trust Advanced Training Fellowship to acquire expertise in live cell imaging of human cells, with Prof Jonathon Pines at the Gurdon Institute in Cambridge.
+She subsequently set up her own research programme with the support of a Career Development Award from the MRC.
+In 2008 Cath became a junior group leader in the Department of Genetics and in 2015 was appointed to a lectureship in the Department of Pharmacology.